hburgoyne/picard_mcp/TESTING.md

    Both commands should return "1" if the database connections are working.

 4. **Web Server Access Test**:
-   - MCP Server: Visit http://localhost:8001/health in a browser or use `curl http://localhost:8001/health`
+   - MCP Server: Visit http://localhost:8001/docs in a browser or use `curl http://localhost:8001/health`
-   - Django Client: Visit http://localhost:8000/health in a browser or use `curl http://localhost:8000/health`
+   - Django Client: Visit http://localhost:8000 in a browser

-   Both should return a JSON response with status "healthy".

 ### Environment Configuration Tests